We celebrate the 10th anniversary of [at] - Alexander Thamm in 2022.

 With #AITOP10 we show you what's hot right now in the field of Data & AI.
 Our TOP10 lists present podcast highlights, industry-specific AI trends, AI experts, tool recommendations and much more.
 Here you get a broad cross-section of the Data & AI universe that has been driving us for 10 years now.

-Enjoy reading - and feel warmly invited to add to the list!
+Enjoy reading - and feel welcome to add to the list!

 The top 10 areas of application for AI in companies

 Artificial intelligence is now finding its way into all industries and is playing an increasingly important role at all levels of the value chain.
 As a result, the technology is constantly opening up new opportunities to increase the efficiency of processes and build new business models.
 While some companies are already using AI intensively, many are lagging behind in exploiting its potential.
 Yet countless use cases prove that artificial intelligence offers real added value for companies.

 Rank 10: Quality control